 Instead of obsessing, I just try to eat well: No junk food.
 No soda.
 Very little that comes in wrappers.
 It’s mostly meat, vegetables, and fruit.
 If I’m hungry, I eat.
 If I’m not hungry, I don’t.
 There’s not too much of a science behind it.The Real-Life Diet of Mat Fraser, the Fittest Man on Earth | GQ

 By 9.30am, he’s at his Crossfit gym working through conditioning, weightlifting, strength training and metabolic conditioning until 1pm, when he heads home for lunch.
 After eating, he’ll hang around for a couple of hours before heading back to the gym for an afternoon session.

-Training finishes up between 5-6pm and he’ll head home for dinner, unwind with some TV and do some stretches and recovery exercises like stretching and foam rolling.
+Training finishes up between 5-6pm and he’ll head home for dinner (“anything from steak and potatoes to enchiladas to tacos”), unwind with some TV and do some stretches and recovery exercises like stretching and foam rolling.
 He also uses a TheraGun, especially after a heavy quad workout.
 Fraser usually heads off for bed at around 9.30-10pm.

 I’m not trying to break a four-minute mile.
 I’m not trying to squat 800 pounds.
 I’m trying to run a five-minute mile and squat 500 pounds.Training with Mat Fraser: Inside the gym with the 2016 CrossFit Games champion | Sports Illustrated

 In a 2020 interview with Men’s Health, Fraser described his daily training routine, which hasn’t changed that much thanks to having a home gym, during the COVID-19 lockdown.
 “Day-to-day has remained the same.
 I wake up at 8am, Sammy has breakfast ready and Tia and I start training around 9:30/10,” he said.